Earth day is April 22At Amtrak Cascades, Earth Day isn’t just one day

 Earth Day has been recognized in the U.S. since 1970.
 The day spurred action in Washington D.C. to create the Environmental Protection Agency and enact laws aimed at protecting the environment.

-Starting in 2017, Amtrak Cascades has been operating eight of the most environmentally friendly locomotives in the nation.
-They meet the Environmental Protection Agency’s strictest Tier IV emission standards and reduce emissions by an estimated 86% compared to older locomotives they replaced.
-Amtrak Cascades is taking delivery on two more of these locomotives along with the new trainsets, providing even more environmental savings and fuel efficiency.
+Introduced in 2017, the eight locomotives powering Amtrak Cascades trains are some of the most environmentally friendly in the nation.
+Meeting the EPA's strictest Tier IV standards, they reduce emissions by ~86% compared to the locomotives they replaced.
+We're adding two more of these locomotives along with new trainsets for even more fuel-efficient capacity.

 Key Sustainability and Earth Day Initiatives: